Sousuke Aizen: Background

-Abilities
+Powers and Abilities

-Aizen is an extremely powerful combatant, well above many captain-level Soul Reapers.
+Aizen is an extremely powerful and intelligent combatant, well above many captain-level Soul Reapers, which is the highest-ranking position just under the head captain.
 When preparing to activate the Hōgyoku, he states that despite its half-awakened state, it can be fully activated temporarily when fusing with someone with at least twice as much spirit pressure as an average captain-level Soul Reaper, referring to himself.
-After Aizen embedded the Hōgyoku into his body, he undergoes a series of transformations that give him extraordinary boosts in both speed and strength.
-There are very few who can go toe to toe with him and survive.
+After Aizen embedded the Hōgyoku into his body, he undergoes a series of transformations that give him extraordinary boosts in his strength and power.
+There are very few that can battle him and survive.

 Originally, Aizen carried a zanpakutō called Kyōka Suigetsu (鏡花水月).
 Kyōka Suigetsu's Shikai ability Kanzen Saimin (完全催眠), activated with the command "shatter" (砕けろ, kudakero), is effective if the target watches the Shikai sequence once and thus can fall under Aizen's deception any time he wishes.
 There are only a few means to escape the sword's influence such as touching the blade before it is activated as Gin overheard.
 Though unaware of that fact, in his gambit to take down Aizen, Yamamoto grabbed the blade when it pierced him and read the blade's force to distinguish Aizen.
 After his final evolution by the Hōgyoku, he was made immortal.
 It was only thanks to Ichigo's Mugetsu technique that Aizen was able to be sealed.
 Afterwards, Aizen finds that he no longer needs Kyōka Suigetsu itself as the weapon completely dissolves with its powers now a part of his being.